 At its base, if you get closer with the audioguide (audioguides), you can read some Latin inscriptions which recall the catastrophe as well as the construction of the monument.

 This old operating theatre is located in the garret of the Church of Saint Thomas.
 Within it, surgical experimentation of great medical significance took place.

 The Saint Thomas’s Hospital is mentioned in 13th-century writings as a place where the poor could be treated.

 In the late 17th century, London’s first operating theatre was built into the hospital’s herb depository.
 The poor who fell ill in the streets and could not afford an operation came here.
 The church monks experimented on them to learn more about anatomy as very little was known at the time.
 The opposite was true for those with money, however, who preferred to undergo their operations on their own kitchen tables instead.

 Operations were done without anesthesia, so the monks gave their patients alcohol or opium to dull the pain.
 By the 19th century, medical students sat on the grandstands around the surgeon to record the details of each operation.

-Inside, you can see various items related to these experimental surgeries, including instruments used to perform amputations and other operations.
+Inside, you can see with the audioguide (audioguides) various items related to these experimental surgeries, including instruments used to perform amputations and other operations.